 How the pandemic has affected the airline industry

 Fast forward to 2020, and the world came to a standstill.
 All flights, with the exception of some business flights, and repatriation flights, came to a halt in order to put a stop to a raging pandemic.
 The airline industry was in over their heads.
 How would they ever recover?
+And how to start airline business up and running again?
 The sense of drowning was not only due to the fact that leisure travel took a look until 2 years after the start of the pandemic to recover, and business travel still hasn’t fully recovered.
 Why not?

 The rise of video calls